Skip to content

 The After Action Way: Flavors Earned, Not Given

-At After Action Cigars, we believe that flavor is something to be earned, not just given.
-Every cigar we carry is chosen for the craftsmanship behind it and the experience it delivers.
-Chosen and designed to offer a rich, rewarding smoking experience that leaves a lasting impression.
+At After Action Cigars, we believe flavor is earned, not handed over.
+Every cigar we carry is picked for the craft behind it and the experience it gives back, chosen to deliver a rich, rewarding smoke that sticks with you.

-Whether you’re kicking back after a long day, celebrating a hard-earned win, or just taking five to reset, that cigar in your hand should add something real to the experience.
-We’re here for cigars that are built right, burn smoothly, and deliver the kind of flavor that sticks with you long after the smoke clears.
+Kicking back after a long day, toasting a hard-won win, or just taking five to reset, the cigar in your hand should add something real to the moment.
+We're here for cigars built right, that burn smooth and lay down the kind of flavor you remember long after the smoke clears.